JKAY-GitHub/MyWeb/content/home/projects.md

 # Order that this section will appear in.
 weight = 50

+# Content.
+# Display content from the following folder.
+# For example, `folder = "project"` displays content from `content/project/`.
+folder = "project"

 # View.
 # Customize how projects are displayed.
 # Legend: 0 = list, 1 = cards.